frozensheep/rightmoveADF/README.md

 $objResponse = $objRightmoveADF->send($objRequest);

 if($objResponse->success){
-	...
+	//
-	...do something with the response
+	//do something with the response
-	...
+	//
 }else{
 	print_r($objResponse->errors);
 }